 296–132

-During the Iraq disarmament crisis Bush successfully requested an authorization of military force against Iraq citing alleged allegations of violations of United Nations Security Council resolutions including the ceasefire with Kuwait, allegations of illegal weapons of mass destruction programs, allegations of the sheltering of al-Qaeda members in the country.
-The Bush administration also claimed that the conflict was sanctioned by the 1991 AUMF against Iraq and by the Iraq Liberation Act of 1998 designating the overthrow of Saddam Hussein's dictatorship as a goal of U.S. foreign policy.
+During the Iraq disarmament crisis Bush successfully requested an authorization of military force against Iraq alleging violations of United Nations Security Council resolutions including the ceasefire with Kuwait, illegal weapons of mass destruction programs, and the sheltering of al-Qaeda members in the country.
+The Bush administration also claim

 Ba'athist Iraqi government abolished April 2003, Saddam Hussein executed.
 War ended December 15, 2011.
 Destabilization of Iraq and emergence of ISIL (ISIS) in Iraq region 2014–2017.
 During the 2019–2021 Persian Gulf crisis, President Donald Trump cited the AUMF in its assassination of Qasem Soleimani.
-The United States House of Representatives voted to repeal the AUMF in 2021.
+Repealed under the National Defense Authoriza

 · Undeclared wars › Military engagements authorized by United Nations Security Council Resolutions and funded by Congress